2023 Norwegian Second Division

-The 2023 Norwegian Second Division (referred to as PostNord-ligaen for sponsorship reasons) will be a Norwegian football third-tier league season.
-The league will consist of 28 teams divided into two groups of 14 teams.
+The 2023 Norwegian Second Division (referred to as PostNord-ligaen for sponsorship reasons) was a Norwegian football third-tier league season.
+The league consists of 28 teams divided into two groups of 14 teams.

-The league will be played as a double round-robin tournament, where all teams play 26 matches.
-The season is set to start on 10 April 2023 and end on 11 November 2023, not including play-off matches.
+The league was played as a double round-robin tournament, where all teams played 26 matches.
+The season started on 10 April 2023 and ended on 11 November 2023, not including play-off matches.

 Team changes

 Last season, Moss and Hødd were promoted to the 2023 Norwegian First Division, while Odd 2, Staal Jørpeland, Eidsvold Turn, Asker and Frigg were relegated to the 2023 Norwegian Third Division.

 Grorud and Stjørdals-Blink were relegated from the 2022 Norwegian First Division, while Lyn, Aalesund 2, Brann 2, Fram Larvik, Junkeren and Strømsgodset 2 were promoted from the 2022 Norwegian Third Division.

 Group 1

 Teams

 The following 14 clubs compete in group 1: